cloudflare/cloudflare-docs/products/images/src/content/image-resizing/control-origin-access.md

 <Aside type="warning" header="Warning">

-When testing Image Resizing, please deploy the script, and test it from a regular web browser window.
+When testing Image Resizing, make sure you deploy the script and test it from a regular web browser window.
 The preview in the Dashboard does not simulate Image Resizing.

 </Aside>